AlphaStan/alphacross/README.md

 ### This looks great ! how can I contribute ?

 We appreciate your enthusiasm !
 This is a work in progress and the project is far from being ready for that.
 It is still under active development and things might change very much and very fast.
-However if you have questions we would be happy to hear from you.
-We do not yet have an adress for you to contact us but it will come soon so check this repo for updates !
+However if you have questions we would be happy to hear from you at [this adress](mailto:alphastan.alphacross@gmail.com?subject=[AlphaCross])

 Thanks for reading this far, here's a :cookie: